Signed in as:

 Article link: https://www.astrocartomancie.com/versailles/

-Guilhem Morera is the author of La Cartomancie des Anciens Mages, au Le Petit Livre des 7 Tonnerres (2012) and co-author with Howard Crowhurs of Le sens cache dujeu de 52 Cartes (2016).
+Guilhem Morera (Three of Diamonds) is the author of La Cartomancie des Anciens Mages, au Le Petit Livre des 7 Tonnerres (2012) and co-author with Howard Crowhurs of Le sens cache dujeu de 52 Cartes (2016).

 We use cookies to help you have a pleasant experience on our website.
 By continuing to use this site, you consent to our use of cookies.